JacksonTav/JacksonTav/README.md

 ## Academic Degree
 - Bachelor degree in Computer Science from Federal University of Sergipe (UFS) in 2019.
-- Attending Masters Degree in Computer Science at Federal University of Sergipe (UFS).
+- Attending Masters Degree in Computer Science at UFS.

 ## Contact
 :mailbox: jacksontav@hotmail.com <br>